-To maintain outstanding leadership and governance across the school at all levels with regard to the quality of teaching and learning, curriculum, achievement, behaviour and safety of children, and the overall effectiveness of the school.
-To implement effective strategies for improving teaching by monitoring the quality of teaching and learning, performance management and developing staff through coaching, training, mentoring and support to ensure that all students complete their programmes of study.
-To engage effectively with learners and others in their community, including - where relevant - parents, carers, employers and local services.
-To protect staff from bullying and harassment.
-Those responsible for governance understand their role and carry this out effectively.
+- To maintain outstanding leadership and governance across the school at all levels with regard to the quality of teaching and learning, curriculum, achievement, behaviour and safety of children, and the overall effectiveness of the school. - To implement effective strategies for improving teaching by monitoring the quality of teaching and learning, performance management and developing staff through coaching, training, mentoring and support to ensure that all students complete their programmes of study. - To engage effectively with learners and others in their community, including where relevant parents, carers, employers and local services. - To protect staff from bullying and harassment. - Those responsible for governance understand their role and carry this out effectively.
 They ensure that the provider has a clear vision and strategy and that resources are managed well.
-They hold leaders to account for the quality of education.
-To create a safe environment for all students to enhance learning.
-Those with responsibility for governance ensure that the provider fulfils its statutory duties, for example under the Equality Act 2010, and other duties, for example in relation to the 'Prevent' strategy and safeguarding, and promoting the welfare of learners.
-The provider has a culture of safeguarding.
+They hold leaders to account for the quality of education. - To create a safe environment for all students to enhance learning. - Those with responsibility for governance ensure that the provider fulfils its statutory duties, for example under the Equality Act 2010, and other duties, for example in relation to the 'Prevent' strategy and safeguarding, and promoting the welfare of learners. - The provider has a culture of safeguarding that supports effective arrangements to: - identify learners who may need early help or who are at risk of neglect, abuse, grooming or exploitation - help learners reduce their risk of harm by securing the support they need, or referring in a timely way to those who have the expertise to help - manage safe recruitment and allegations about adults who may be a risk to learners and vulnerable adults.